-Bitcoin is widely known as the first cryptocurrency to go mainstream.
-Today, thousands of alternative coins, otherwise known as altcoins, are proffering solutions to different problems in the crypto market.
+There are thousands of alternative coins, otherwise known as altcoins, that are proffering solutions to different problems in the crypto market.
 In this guide, we provide a step-by-step tutorial on how to buy altcoins with USD or other fiat currencies and list the best places to acquire these speculative assets based on our review.

 How to Buy Altcoins - Quick Tutorial

-- Create an account with a crypto.
-The first step is to register with a crypto exchange that supports altcoins.
+- Create an account with an altcoin exchange: The first step is to register with a crypto exchange that supports altcoins.
 A popular choice for altcoins is Binance.

 - Fund the account: The next step is to fund the account.
-The platform offers many options to make deposits, including the peer-to-peer marketplace.
+Choose a preferred payment method and transfer funds to the exchange.

 Where to Buy Altcoins